 Other causes of low blood pressure

-There are other causes of hypotension, including pregnancy, hormone imbalances, heart problems and liver disease.
+There are other causes of low blood pressure, including pregnancy, hormone imbalances, heart problems and liver disease.
 A sudden catastrophic fall in blood pressure, with collapse, is known as clinical shock.
 This can be life threatening and can result from major blood loss, sepsis, heart attack or a severe allergic reaction to medication, bee venom or nuts, for example (anaphylactic shock).

-If your blood pressure is low, self-monitoring is key to monitoring it to prevent going too low.
+If your blood pressure is low, self-monitoring is key to help prevent it going too low.

 Click here for advice on choosing a blood pressure monitor to use at home.